 Tests Performed to Diagnose Male Infertility

-A semen analysis is a vital investigation of male infertility that can be performed in the laboratory.
+A semen analysis is a vital investigation of male infertility that can be performed in the laboratory by fertility specialists.
 This is a test where a man’s sperm and semen is examined under a microscope and important parameters are reported on including:

 - Sperm count or concentration/ml

 - Semen volume

 - Morphology (sperm shape, which affects their function)

 Sperm production is sensitive to your general health.
 Sperm function may reflect this and can vary over time.
 For example, sperm number and function can temporarily become abnormal after a fever or significant illness.
 If a semen analysis returns an abnormal result, it should be repeated at a six-week interval, to assess if the abnormality is permanent or fluctuating.
 Repeated testing helps establish what a true average result is for an individual man.

 Tests for sperm antibodies should be measured routinely for all men presenting with infertility.
 Anti-sperm antibodies can be responsible for sperm movement disorders or can interfere with sperm-to-egg binding, impairing fertilization.

 Age and Male Fertility

 As a man gets older, his chances of conceiving and having a healthy baby may decline.
 It can also take longer for his partner to fall pregnant, and there is an increased risk of not conceiving at all.